jcruzse/p2JenyCruz/README.md

  <li> all symbols are on either left or right at the bottom</li>
  <li> symbols on the right are warning signals </li>
  <li> show speed and rpm numbers so it is easier to read</li>
+  <li> engine temperature gauge would just be digital and show actual temperature on right side of dashboard</li>

  </ul>